MarkFidrus/memory-card/README.md

 - You can restart the game everytime, if you click on the button on the top of the left corner.
 - If you found all of the pairs of cards and you'd like to try again, you need to click on the button on the top of the left corner.

-The design is minimalist, because
+The design is minimalist, because the javascript was the main thing in this little project.

 **The coode and images are created by me.**